saradsa/Writio/README.md

 python manage.py runserver
 ```

-## Contributing
+## 🤝 Contribute
-I'd love if you'd contribute to the project.
+Feel free to contribute more to the project

-After cloning & setting up the local project you can push the changes to your github fork and make a pull request.
+Once you have cloned the project and set it up locally, you can contribute changes by pushing them to your own fork of the repository on GitHub and creating a pull request.